udaraz77/Hello_World/README.md

 Hi Humans!

-Ok what should i right for my self, have no idea!
+Ok what should i write for myself, have no idea!